-Westmoore Pottery is a small company started in 1977 by potters David and Mary Farrell.
-Our interest in preserving a piece of our past is reflected in the wares we sell -- historical pottery, a little handblown glassware as well as books on historical decorative arts and cookery.
+Westmoore Pottery is a small company interested in preserving a piece of our past.
+This is reflected in the wares I sell -- historical pottery, a little handblown glassware, as well as books on historical decorative arts and cookery.

 The entire staff of Westmoore Pottery is one person, Mary Farrell (me!)
 Other than the month of January, I unload a kiln load of new pottery every two weeks.
-The pottery is made on the premises here in the Westmoore Community, halfway between the small towns of Seagrove and Robbins in North Carolina.
+The pottery is made on the premises here in the Westmoore Community, halfway between the tiny towns of Seagrove and Robbins in North Carolina.
 The ware is made in the old traditions with the look and feel of pottery from the 17th, 18th, and early 19th centuries, up to around 1850.
-A special interest of Westmoore Pottery is pottery which was used in the early days of North Carolina; this includes pottery made in England, Germany, New England, Pennsylvania, and of course, pottery made in the central area of North Carolina.
+A special interest of mine is pottery which was used in the early days of North Carolina; this includes pottery made in England, Germany, New England, Virginia, Pennsylvania, and of course, pottery made in the central area of North Carolina.

-Several types of pottery are made at Westmoore Pottery: redware, both plain and decorated; saltglazed stonewares; and green-glazed wares.
+I make several types of pottery here at Westmoore Pottery: redware, both plain and decorated; salt-glazed stonewares; and green-glazed wares.
 The pottery is made to be used and the glazes are absolutely lead-free.

 Westmoore's pottery has been used by over 120 museums as furnishings for historic buildings and in programs.
-We have also supplied pottery and glass for a number of historically-based films.
+I have also supplied pottery and glass for a number of historically-based films.
 Westmoore's pottery can be found in several museum collections and is enjoyed by many private individuals as well.

 For more detail about all the work I sell, visit the "Wares for Sale" section of this website.

 Browse this website, and if you have unanswered questions, don't hesitate to email or call.

 4622 Busbee Road, Seagrove, NC 27341